Section I: Basics

 23. What is a good domain in which to start a campaign?

-24. While everyone has a favourite domains some domains are accepted as being easier to start campaigns in that others.
+24. While everyone has a favorite domain, some domains are accepted as being easier to start campaigns in than others.

 Players new to the setting but with a background in fantasy gaming often find Darkon an easy transition land as it is a mixing of the fantastic and the horrific.